Carbon-Based Conductive Polymer Composites Processing, Properties, and Applications in Flexible Strain Sensors

-This work is written for materials scientists and engineers researching and applying these advanced materials for a variety of applications.
+This book is written for material scientists and engineers researching and applying these advanced materials for a variety of applications.